 Preventing Dental Emergencies

-To prevent a dental emergency, Dr. Colospate recommends utilizing mouthguards with sports activities to reduce the potential of biting tongues, lips, and potentially fracturing teeth.
+To prevent a dental emergency, Dr. Colospate recommends utilizing sports mouthguards with athletic activities to reduce the potential of biting tongues, lips, and potentially fracturing teeth.
 Custom mouthguards can be made for you at our McLean dental office.